FAQ 4 – Am I eligible for free NHS prescriptions?

-EIBSS support people historically infected with hepatitis C and/or HIV from NHS blood or blood products in England.
+EIBSS support people historically infected with hepatitis C and/or HIV from NHS blood or blood products in England with lump sum and ongoing support payments.
 They also help families, civil or long-term partners after the death of someone infected.

-EIBSS also help with Prescription Prepayment Certificate applications.
+EIBSS also help by providing beneficiaries with free Prescription Prepayment Certificates.

 Disclaimer: The content of this page has been provided by nhs.uk and is for general information only.
 It is subject to change without notice.